 - 1. A bachelor's degree from an accredited institution of higher education. - 2.
 A minimum grade point average of 3.0 on a 4.0 scale on all undergraduate coursework. - 3.
-A minimal score of 450 on the Graduate Management Admissions Test (GMAT), or a combined quantitative and verbal score of 298 or better on the Graduate Record Examination (GRE), or minimal score of 150 on the LSAT. - 4.
-Demonstration of undergraduate-level competencies in Accounting, Corporate Finance, and Economics.\
+Scores from either the Graduate Management Admissions Test (GMAT), the Graduate Record Examination (GRE) General Test, or a minimum score of 150 on the LSAT.
+Applicants meeting certain work experience and/or education requirements may be considered for a GMAT/GRE Waiver. - 4.
+Demonstration of undergraduate-level competencies in Accounting, Business Law, Corporate Finance, and Economics.